-Model versioning is a critical practice within the realm of MLOps that involves keeping track of different iterations, or versions, of a machine learning model.
-Just as software developers use version control systems to manage code changes, model versioning allows data scientists and MLOps engineers to systematically track and manage changes made to a model's architecture, code, and configuration over time.
+Model versioning is a critical practice within the realm of MLOps that involves tracking different iterations, or versions, of a machine learning model.
+Software developers use version control systems to manage code changes.
+Model versioning allows data scientists and MLOps engineers to systematically track and manage changes that are made to a model's architecture, code, and configuration over time.

-The following terms and their descriptions are provided from the context of model versioning.
+The following terms and their descriptions are provided from the context of model versioning:

-► Tracking progress
+Tracking progress

 Each model version represents a snapshot of the model's state at a specific point in time.
-This helps teams track the evolution of the model from initial development to refined iterations, capturing improvements, bug fixes, and enhancements along the way.
+This helps teams track the evolution of the model from initial development to refined iterations by capturing improvements, bug fixes, and enhancements.

-▶ Reproducibility
+Reproducibility